Yan98/S2FGAN/README.md

 * Zip the post-processed sketch.

 ## Notice
-* Currently, the S2FGAN only tested in 256x256 resolution.
+* S2FGAN is only tested in 256x256 resolution.
-* For training the model on the CelebAMask-HQ dataset, 16GB RAM is required.
+* We refactor the current implementation from our original training code.
+If you find any implementation error, please do not hesitate to contact us.

 ## Train S2FGAN